Graduate Study in Sociology

 - Evaluation, survey research, quantitative and qualitative methods, and statistical strategies are taught from a hands-on perspective.

 - Students learn to do the work, collect and analyze data, write reports and grants, and, ultimately, impact the social world in significant ways.

-With a strong commitment to research, our nationally recognized faculty guides students through an exploration of the human condition, globalization, culture, and the current issues that affect us all.
-Our faculty are engaged with an impressive range of public concerns and issues of global and national importance.
+- With a strong commitment to research, our nationally recognized faculty guide students through an exploration of the human condition, globalization, culture, and the current issues that affect us all.

 Currently, we offer the following four innovative and challenging opportunities for graduate study at UMass Boston.

 As the only public university in Boston, the cost of graduate study is substantially less than that of applied programs offered by neighboring private institutions.
-The MA Program offers a limited number of assistantships that provide a full tuition waiver as well as a partial fee waiver, including partial waiver of the health insurance fees.
+We offer assistantships for full-time doctoral students (based on availability of funds) and a limited number of partial assistantships for MA students.
+Assistantships provide a stipend, full tuition waiver, and a partial fee waiver including a proportional waiver of student health insurance fees.